 $ sudo apt remove teamviewer

 We can also remove the installed .deb package via Ubuntu Software Center GUI tool without using any command.
-Just navigate to the package in the Software center and click to the Remove button like below.
+Just navigate to the package in the Software center and click on the Remove button like below.
 The removal of the .deb package will also require root privileges where the current user password with sudo privileges can be provided.

 $ sudo gdebi-gtk teamviewer_15.9.5_amd64.deb